MediaPlay-Discord/os/README.md

 This remastered version will include more features, including a polished installation wizard,  new UIs, more functionalites, and more to come!

 ## Can I help?
-Although it's being worked on by 3 people - UN4YA, Dimitris Savu, and Linerly - you could help by editing the PPTX file!
+Although it's being worked on by 3 people - UN4YA, Dimitris Savu, and Linerly - you could help by making new assets and UI designs!

 ## Why bother using PowerPoint?
 It's proprietary.
 We know about this.
 One of us had an idea in mind to make it in Scratch - which technically has a lot more features than PowerPoint - but most of us can use PowerPoint or any other program (like LibreOffice Impress, which Linerly uses it) anyway.